rmslm/ai-physics/README.rst

 CNF Use-Case
 ===============
 The following is an effort to improve sub-grid scale LES models for combustion using artificial intelligence.
-This work is made under the RAISE european project: https://www.coe-raise.eu/
+This work uses data from a european project: https://www.coe-raise.eu/

 Description
 -----------------